Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetworkGateway.md

 ### -VirtualNetworkGateway
 Specifies the virtual network gateway object to base modifications off of.
-You can use the Get-AzureRmVirtualNetworkGateway cmdlet to get the virtual network gateway object.
+You can use the Get-AzVirtualNetworkGateway cmdlet to get the virtual network gateway object.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSVirtualNetworkGateway